dovecot/documentation/source/developer_manual/design/memory.rst

 memory pool parameter, which it uses to allocate the memory.

 Dovecot has many APIs that require you to specify a memory pool.
-Usually (but not always) they don't bother freeing any memory from the pool, instead they assume that more memory can be just allocated from the pool and the whole pool is freed later.
+Usually (but not always) they don't bother freeing any memory from the pool.
+Instead, they assume that more memory can be just allocated from the pool and the whole pool is freed later.
 These pools are usually alloconly-pools, but can also be data stack pools.
 See below.